mondo2000/BotmanDocs/software_dependencies_install.rst

   2. Bot main software dependencies:

-   ``sudo apt-get install bless geany geany-plugin-lua mudlet ngircd xchat phpmyadmin lua-filesystem lua-sql-mysql lua-zip lua5.1 luajit gnome-nettool openssh-server``
+   ``sudo apt-get install bless geany geany-plugin-lua mudlet ngircd xchat phpmyadmin lua-filesystem lua-sql-mysql lua-zip lua5.1 luajit gnome-nettool openssh-server lua-sql-mysql``

   4. There are a few flavors of MySQL you can install.
 I recommend MariaDB.
 Remember this password you will need it.